 The old church of Helsinki was designed by famous architect C. L. Engel and completed in 1826.
-It was originally mentioned to be temporary church for the construction time of Senate Square.
-Some parts of the interior was moved from the church of Ulrika Eleonora, which was dismantled before.
+It was originally mentioned to be temporary church for the construction time of new cathedral in Senate Square.

 The old park, called also as “the Plague Park” , surrounding the church was originally a cemetery.
 It’s name cames from the time of Great Wrath (1710), when many victims of plague were buried to the ground.
 The latest burial was made in 1919.
 At the northeast corner of park lies the tomb of merchant Johan Sederholm (1722-1805).

-The old church is open to the public from Monday to Friday 12-15.
-At weekends it’s popular place for weddings and other events.
+At weekends the church is popular place for weddings and other events.

 Olargues is a good example of a French medieval town and rated as one of the most beautiful villages in France.
 It was occupied by the Romans, the Vandals and the Visigoths.
 At the end of the 11th century the Jaur valley came under the authority of the Château of the Viscount of Minerve.
 The following centuries saw a succession of wars and epidemics, and it was not until the 18th century that Olargues became re-established.
 This was due to the prosperity of local agriculture and artisanal industry.